jonesor/flightplanner/README.md

     `altitude` arguments from steps 1 and 2.
 Set the `plot` argument set to `TRUE` to visualize your photo survey grid in a plot.
-Modify the function’s settings (e.g. including desired overlap in vertical and horizonta directions) until you are satisfied with the layout of the grid.
+Modify the function’s settings (e.g. including desired overlap in vertical and horizontal directions) until you are satisfied with the layout of the grid.
 4. Decide on an origin point for your survey area, defined by its latitude and longitude coordinates (e.g. 55.125505, 10.268467).
 This will be the lower left point of your image grid.